-One of the important barriers to the development of leadership in healthcare systems in Hungary and Serbia is the fact, that some of the current leaders are still skeptical about including modern management elements in healthcare.
-The essential underlying cause of skepticism towards the implementation of elements of management and collective leadership structure in the healthcare sector is the still ongoing process of political, economic, and social transition.
-This transition carries plenty of questions related to identity, on a population and individual levels.
-In complex healthcare environments, the specific nature of modern healthcare work requires a modern approach to healthcare management and leadership.
+One of the barriers in developing leadership in healthcare systems in Hungary and Serbia is the fact that some of current leaders are still sceptical about including modern management elements in the healthcare.
+The essential underlying cause of scepticism towards implementation of elements of management and collective leadership structure in the healthcare sector is the still ongoing process of political, economic, and social transition.
+This transition poses a lot of questions related to identity on population and individual level.
+Complex healthcare environments and the specific nature of modern healthcare work require modern approach in healthcare management and leadership.
 Work is distributed between different healthcare professionals (physicians, nurses, residents, and other clinical support staff) and artifacts (information technology, machines) and there is a specific structure in the relationships between them.
-This is a complex network of actors and the crucial factor is understanding its complexity and its different aspects including management, continuity of care, nursing, and decision-making.
+This is a complex network of actors, and the crucial factor is understanding its complexity and its different aspects including management, continuity of care, nursing, and decision-making.